BillSnook/cweb/README.md

 # cweb
 Server code in C++ for Raspberry Pi as command line program.
 Can be run at startup.
-Does not background.
+Does not need to background.

 Sockets working

+Threading working

+Communication using threads working

 Next - ToDo list

-Threading?

 Get i2c working

 Get motor speed table working